NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 configuration for a zone.
 This is also the main purpose of dry-run DNSSEC.

-The signed zone is publicly deployed but DNSSEC configuration errors cannot break DNS resolution yet.
+The newly signed zone is publicly deployed but DNSSEC configuration errors cannot break DNS resolution yet.
 DNS Error Reports can pinpoint potential issues back to the operator.
 When the operator is confident that the DNSSEC configuration under test does not introduce DNS breakage, the turn-key action to conclude testing and commit